 Prior to joining Medtronic, Mr. Canann held various strategic planning and global product management positions in the critical care division of Edwards Lifesciences (formerly Baxter International), the global leader in heart valves and hemodynamic monitoring.
 His responsibilities focused primarily on global product management for central venous catheters, introducers and Swan-Ganz catheters.
 Early in his career, Mr. Canann was a CPA in the Boston office of Price Waterhouse.

 Mr. Canann currently serves on the Board of Directors of Lucent Health Solutions and previously served on the Board of Directors of several portfolio companies of The Carlyle Group including Carefx (sold to Harris Corporation), Elenza and Primary Health (sold to PacificSource Health Plans).
 In addition, he has been actively involved in a number of Carlyle’s other successful healthcare investments including Endius (sold to Zimmer) and AqueSys.

 Mr. Canann served from 2008 to 2013 on the Cleveland Clinic Innovation Advisory Board, a select group of healthcare investors and seasoned entrepreneurs who advise the Cleveland Clinic on the commercial viability, investment decisions and funding strategies for new technologies and services and provide feedback on business plans.

 Mr. Canann holds an MS and a BS from Brigham Young University and an MBA from Harvard Business School.

 Mr. Chan has 7 years of healthcare experience.
 Prior to joining NaviMed Capital, Mr. Chan was part of the healthcare investment team at Siemens Venture Capital.
 Based out of Boston and Beijing, he evaluated and sourced commercial healthcare deals worldwide, performed research on various market sectors and supported portfolio companies.

 Mr. Chan also held an investment role at SAC Capital and a marketing role at Medtronic Cardiovascular.
-Mr. Chan started his career developing a molecular diagnostic technology at a venture backed company.
+Mr. Chan started his career developing and commercializing a molecular diagnostic product at a venture backed company.